Textualize/textual/docs/introduction.md

 ```{.textual path="docs/examples/introduction/stopwatch06.py" title="stopwatch06.py" press="tab,enter,_,_,tab,enter,_,tab"}
 ```

-The only remaining feature of the Stopwatch app let to implement is the ability to add and remove timers.
+The only remaining feature of the Stopwatch app left to implement is the ability to add and remove timers.

 ## Dynamic widgets

 It's convenient to build a user interface with the `compose` method.
 We may also want to add or remove widgets while the app is running.

 To add a new child widget call `mount()` on the parent.
-To remove a widget, call it's `remove()` method.
+To remove a widget, call its `remove()` method.

 Let's use these to implement adding and removing stopwatches to our app.